 Summer is now ended, if not foregone.
 Returned to work, the art world prepares for the robust fall calendar.
+Welcome to the .009th edition of Prescriptions.
 Here is our look back on the week previewing some upcoming events and recent profiles.

 Modern Art Oxford presents Life, Belief and Beyond, the first posthumous exhibition of works by the highly acclaimed and influential artist Rose Finn-Kelcey.
 The exhibit focuses on Finn-Kelcey’s explorations of power, performance, political commentary, and perceptions of the self, belief and spirituality.
 On view through October 15, 2017.